 I have been certified as an EMDR practitioner by EMDRIA.

-KAREN NAVARRETE, MSW, Doctoral (DSW) candidate - San Fernando
+KAREN NAVARRETE, LCSW, Doctoral (DSW) candidate - San Fernando

 Karen has worked in the mental health field for ten years in both the private and public sector.
 She has experience working with children, youth, adults, older adults, and couples.
 Karen has worked with people experiencing depression, anxiety, eating disorders, self-harm, grief and loss, addiction, trauma, and provided court mandated treatment.

 Karen has experience working with Veterans, those living with chronic illnesses, minority populations, and the LGBTQIA population.
 She earned her masters degree from the University of Southern California and is currently pursuing a doctoral degree from the University of Southern California.
 Karen presented at the Council of Social Work Education (CSWE) on Military Social Work and enjoys working and volunteering for the Tragedy Assistance Program for Survivors (TAPS), providing care and support for the families of fallen service members.

 Karen is fluent in Spanish and her approach to treatment includes psychodynamic psychotherapy, evidence based practices, and Eye Movement Desensitization & Reprocessing (EMDR).
 Karen has two locations.
 Her main office is at 110 North Maclay Avenue, Suite 114, San Fernando, CA 91340, and her second office location is in West LA at 2001 S. Barrington Ave.
 Suite 202 Los Angeles, CA 90025.
 Email: email@example.com; work: (323) 803-9510; www.kntherapy.com (Online: https://doxy.me/kntherapy)

 NERY MELENDEZ, LCSW - Hollywood